r-lyeh-archived/vision/README.md

 # Vision
 - a few assorted premises and thoughts while coding for other (big) companies.
-- my own vision of an ideal company, if i just had the money.
+- this is just my own vision of an ideal company, if i just had the money.

 1. Dogmas
   1. Studio
   1. Product
   1. Player
+1. Studio
+1. Design
+1. Coding
+1. Pre-production
+1. Production
+1. IT
+1. Marketing

 ## Dogmas
 - studio dogmas